Social Media For Football Agents

 The following article is a guest contribution from Evan Brennan.
 Mr. Brennan is a current student at Whittier Law School in Orange County, CA. He holds a Master’s degree in Sports Management from California State University at Long Beach, and a Bachelor’s degree from Brigham Young University.
 He has worked in athlete public relations, marketing, and other areas for various sports professionals and companies for years.
 Follow him at @brennansports on Twitter.

 When one thinks of managing professional football players, one thinks of contract negotiation, endorsements, and maybe some public relations efforts that will be required of the manager or agent.
 In the ever-evolving industry that athlete representation is, a new and growing role and skill is now gaining prominence and importance in the services and repertoire that such a professional should possess and be able to offer.
 That talent and service is the advisement and management of a player with social media.
+Optimizing platforms like Instagram through a linktree alternative would naturally be the right thing to do for any professional sportsman.
+Social media truly has taken over so many aspects of society today, which is why so many people out there are desperate for free instagram followers.
+For athletes, social media is just as important as it is for everyone.

 One particular sport that has seen a growth and prominence of social media in its ability to interact and provide value is the sport of football.
 Looking across sites such as Tweeting-Athletes.com, one sees players such as Larry Fitzgerald, Tim Tebow, Drew Brees and others that command over 1 million followers on the Twitter platform alone.
 Savvy agents and marketers have been and must now have the savoir-faire in order to capitalize on this type of interactable exposure for their clients with fans, media, and ultimately endorsers that want access to them.